JulioDeBastiani/yolov3-tf2/records.md

 # Records

 ## About
-Here we store the tables of the time that took for training an epoch of the yolo model.
+Here we store the tables of the time that took for training an epoch of the yolo model in the gym repository.
 In each table we store:

 - O.S. : The operating system.